Do you want to learn about the best science-and-art-based ways to get more writing done?

-Our internal reward system is what prompts us to do everything in our life.
+Our internal reward system prompts us to do everything in our life.
 Writing is no different.

-Keeping your writing quota is a reward in and of itself.
-But you can further boost the positive reinforcement cycle, by giving yourself a small prize for a completed writing session.
+Keeping your writing quota is a reward.
+But you can further boost the positive reinforcement cycle by giving yourself a small prize for a completed writing session.

-Use what works best for you and refrain from indulging before you accomplish your writing goal.
+Use what works best for you and not indulge before you accomplish your writing goal.
 Pretty soon, your subconscious mind will be programmed to seek the reward.

-He found out that the most successful people in our society not only work with a sense of urgency but also have an urge to complete.
+He found out that the most successful people in our society not only work with a sense of urgency but also have the urge to complete.

 It’s a quality where you force yourself to finish what you’ve started, as you don’t stop until the job is done.

 This kind of mindset is crucial for a problematic mental task, such as writing.